google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 ---

-# What is being "activated"?
+# What Is Being "Activated"?

 $$a = activation(bias + \sum_{i=0}^{n}{w_{i}x_i})$$